-- 1. FIRST, submit an application to Albany State University and be admitted in good standing. - 2.
-AFTER being accepted as a student at Albany State University, submit the completed application, the \$20.00 application fee money order, and a copy of their TEAS exam scores by the application deadline. - Applicants who take the TEAS exam at Albany State University's West Campus Testing Center may submit a printed copy of their results page with the application and money order. - Applicants who take the TEAS exam at a testing site other than ASU's West Campus Testing Center will need to purchase the "TEAS transcript" through ATI Testing's online store and indicate that they wish to have their scores transferred to Albany State University. - 3.
+- 1. PRIOR to program application, satisfy the following criteria: - Be admitted into Albany State University in good standing. - Pass the standardized nursing entrance exam at or above the established percentage rate within no more than two (2) attempts within 12 months of application submission.
+The ASN program currently requires a minimum overall score of 65.0% on the Test of Essential Academic Skills (TEAS). - NOTE: Applicants who take the TEAS via a method other than on-site testing at Albany State University's West Campus Testing Center must have their scores OFFICIALLY transferred to Albany State University via ATI Testing's TEAS Transcript. - 2.
+AFTER receiving University acceptance, submit the electronic nursing program application, which includes payment of the application fee and submission of a copy of TEAS exam results. - Applications submitted prior to official University acceptance and/or without OFFICIAL TEAS scores will be automatically denied without further review. - 3.
 Successfully complete and exit all learning support courses. - 4.
-Complete 10 hours of the associate program's Core Curriculum with a minimum grade of "C" in the following courses: Anatomy and Physiology I, English Composition I, and an approved math course (Quantitative Reasoning, College Algebra, or higher-level math course) - 5.
-Have a minimum cumulative Nursing Grade Point Average (NGPA) of 2.8 in the three (3) core courses listed above.
-Passing, failing, and repeated course grades in the above courses will be computed to obtain the NGPA. - (Effective Spring 2023) While not required for program admission, there are five (5) additional Core curriculum courses that students are required to complete prior to graduation: Anatomy and Physiology II, Microbiology, General Psychology, American Government, and an elective in Humanities/Fine Arts (either a Literature, Foreign Language, or Appreciation course).
-All courses must be
+Complete 10 hours of the associate program's Core Curriculum with a minimum grade of "C" in each of the following courses: Anatomy and Physiology I, English Composition I, and an approved math course (Quantitative Reasoning, College Algebra, or higher-level math course). - 5.
+Have a minimum cumulative Nursing Grade Point Average (NGPA) of 2.8 in the three (3) core courses listed above. - NOTE: While not required for program admission, the following five (5) additional Core curriculum courses will also be factored into a student's NGPA calculation if completed at the time of application consideration: Anatomy and Physiology II, Microbiology, General Psychology, American Government, and an elective in Humanities/Fine Arts (either a Literature, Foreign Language, or Appreciation course).